Blog - Traffic Masters· · Loading…

 • Focus on platforms where your audience actually is

-Social traffic is often lower quality than organic search (higher bounce rates, lower conversion rates), but it’s great for brand awareness and engagement.
+Social traffic often has lower quality than organic search.
+It typically has higher bounce rates and lower conversion rates.
+However, it’s great for brand awareness and engagement.

 6. Email Traffic